Before I dive in I want to clarify something: I am a settler and my family comes from a long line of settlers.

 I’m complexionally-challenged, pale, white, however you want to say it.
 I’ve never done an ancestry test, but I’ve been told I’m mainly British, Irish and Scottish with a tiny bit of German.
 My heritage is one of suppression, but I’m here to try and learn about Indigenous Cultures.
 I believe they’re very powerful, beautiful and need to be celebrated.
 I’m coming from a place of learning.
 This is only the beginning of my educational journey so if I’m mistaken, screw up or am misinformed, please tell me.
 If you want to learn more about Indigenous Cultures – great!
 Keep reading.

 This article is meant to educate from the eyes of someone learning alongside you.
 If you want to know more about why I’ve started on this journey, check out my about page.
-I should also note that this is coming from a Canadian point of view as I am based in Southern Ontario and I acknowledge I live on the traditional territory of the Neutral, Anishnaabe and Haudenosaunee peoples.
-This land was originally inhabited by these First Nations Peoples and was then part of the Haldimand Treaty.
+I should also note that this is coming from a Canadian point of view as I am based in Southern Ontario and as I am currently living in Niagara, I acknowledge that I live on the traditional territory of the Anishnaabe, Attiwonderonk (Neutral), Haudenosaunee and Mississauga Peoples.
+This land was originally inhabited (and still is) by these First Nations Peoples and is a part of Ontario Treaty 3, The Between-the-Lakes Treaty, which was signed in 1792.

 Now without further ado, let’s get to what’s a Pow Wow, some information on these gatherings, tips for the first time you attend a Pow Wow and the most poignant part of this post – why white people should go.